sagemath/trac_to_gh/Issue 9402.md

 CC:  @alexjbest

-Keywords: Elliptic Curves, L-series,
+Keywords: Elliptic Curves, lseries, dokchitser

 This patch adds the attribute .dokchitser() to an elliptic_curve.lseries() over a number field (this capability is present over QQ).
 It also adds an attribute to .dokchitser(), namely get_coeffs(bound), which returns the first bound coefficients in the Dirichlet expansion of the associated L-series.

+Link to purplesage version: https://github.com/williamstein/psage/tree/master/psage/ellcurve/lseries

 Issue created by migration from https://trac.sagemath.org/ticket/9402